 Is Bill Belichick A Big Solar Eclipse Guy?
-‘Um Yeah, It’s Great’
+‘Um, Yeah, It’s Great’

-FOXBORO, Mass. — Bill Belichick was standing at a raised podium in the New England Patriots’ windowless media workroom during the peak of the solar eclipse Monday.
+FOXBORO, Mass. — Bill Belichick stood at a raised podium in the New England Patriots’ windowless media workroom during the peak of Monday’s solar eclipse.
 Not much of an eclipse guy.

 Belichick wasn’t overly enthusiastic when asked about the rare event.